MatusT/qt-webgu/README.md

 shim layer provided by emscripten.

 Qt side embeds renderer inside QWindow that retrieves its native window handle in order to create native surface.
-This QWindow is then integrade into QWidgets project thanks to createWindowContainer function of Qt 5.1+.
+This QWindow is then integrated into QWidgets project thanks to createWindowContainer function of Qt 5.1+.

 Tested on Windows 11, DX12.